walmartlabs/concord-website/docs/plugins/ansible.md

 __The version of Ansible being used is {{ site.concord_ansible_version }}.__

-A number of configuration parameters are pre-configred by the plugin:
+A number of configuration parameters are pre-configured by the plugin:

 ```
 [defaults]